carwynetic/spicetify-pomodoro/README.md

 # spicetify-pomodoro
-Extensions Pomodoro for Spotify (work on Spicetify), You can install in while studying or working.
+Extensions Pomodoro for Spotify (work on Spicetify), studying or working.